Frosty1940/Catherine-Dissolution/README.md

 Catherine-Dissolution
 =========
-##### Dissolution is a post-apocalyptic roleplay schema for the Catherine framework by Renée.
+##### Dissolution is a post-apocalyptic roleplay schema for the Catherine framework by Frosty.

-This code has brought from Catherine NutScript-Dissolution: https://github.com/Chessnut/Dissolution
+This code has brought from NutScript Dissolution: https://github.com/Chessnut/Dissolution

 Installation